-The 2015 BMW X6 comes in three main trims: sDrive35i, xDrive35i and xDrive50i.
-In its base form, the new, RWD X6 sDrive35i comes with leather interior, moonroof, power tailgate, parking sensors, 40/20/40-split folding rear seats, 10-way power front seats with heat and universal garage remote.
-The standard iDrive infotainment system includes navigation, 9-speaker AM/FM/CD player with Bluetooth streaming, USB port and hard drive for music storage.
-The xDrive35i adds BMW's AWD system and hill-descent control, while the xDrive50i comes with a V8 engine, 20-way power front seats and Comfort Access hands-free tailgate opening.
-The niche X6 M model has the lineup’s most powerful engine.
+The base 2016 BMW X6 is the sDrive35i, which comes with a 6-cylinder engine powering the rear wheels (RWD); the xDrive35i and xDrive 50i both have all-wheel drive (AWD) standard.
+Other standard features include a leather interior, moonroof, power tailgate, parking sensors, 40/20/40-split folding rear seats, 10-way-power front seats with heat, and universal garage remote.
+A newly upgraded Bluetooth gives drivers better control over their devices, and integrates with the standard iDrive infotainment system that includes navigation, 9-speaker AM/FM/CD player with Bluetooth streaming, USB port and hard drive for music storage.
+The niche X6 M model has the lineup's most powerful engine.

-No matter which version of the X6 you choose, it is both easy and tempting to upgrade.
-Most popular features are bundled into packages.
-We suggest the Driver Assistance package that includes a rearview camera and head-up display.
-The Driver Assistance Plus package has blind-spot monitoring, bird's-eye-view camera system, active cruise control and lane-departure warning.
-Other options are ventilated front seats, satellite radio, heated rear seats and heated steering wheel, and 4-zone climate control.
+The 2016 BMW X6 comes nicely equipped, but upgrade packages are available for those willing to pay.
+We suggest the Driver Assistance package that adds a rearview camera and head-up display; the Driver Assistance Plus package also adds blind-spot monitoring, bird's-eye-view camera system, active cruise control and lane-departure warning.
+A Bang & Olufsen sound system is available if the standard harman/kardon system isn't quite spectacular enough, and there are ventilated front seats, satellite radio, heated rear seats, and a heated steering wheel.
 M Sport and X Line packages feature 20-inch wheels and unique interior and exterior aesthetics.
-Audio lovers can find bliss in high-end harman/kardon and Bang & Olufsen sound systems.

 10.2-INCH COMMAND SCREEN